jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 ## Install all dependencies for the project
 > You can SKIP this step if you have run it before.

-We rely on some external tools to lint, build and preview our OpenAPI, please make sure install all of them before proceeding.
+We rely on some external tools to lint, bundle, merge, build and preview our OpenAPI, please make sure to install all of them before proceeding.
 ```bash
 pnpm install
 ```

-# Get Started

-## Define OpenAPI
+## Choose OpenAPI Editor
-There are dozens of domains and hundreds endpoints in ExtremeCloud IQ API for now, and the number is still growing.

-To improve maintainability, we adopt **multiple-domain** and **multiple-file** approach to define all OpenAPIs.

-Please check [This Documentation](openapi/README.md) for the details.

-You are freely to choose any text editor tools to add or change OpenAPI definitions, but choosing the right tools can significantly improve your productivity.
+You are free to choose any text editor tools to add or change OpenAPI definitions, but choosing the right tools can significantly improve your productivity.

-We recommend you use one of the below tools to work with OpenAPI definition.
+We recommend you use one of the below tools to work with the OpenAPI definition.

 ### IntelliJ IDEA
-[IntelliJ IDEA](https://www.jetbrains.com/idea/) has a build-in plugin `OpenAPI specification` and is very good at refactoring.
+[IntelliJ IDEA](https://www.jetbrains.com/idea/) has a built-in plugin `OpenAPI specification` and is very good at refactoring.

-Please also install [OpenAPI (Swagger) Editor](https://plugins.jetbrains.com/plugin/14837-openapi-swagger-editor) plugin, which adds some useful features include, for example, SwaggerUI and ReDoc preview, IntelliSense, linting, schema enforcement, code navigation, definition links, snippets, static security analysis, and more!
+Please also install [OpenAPI (Swagger) Editor](https://plugins.jetbrains.com/plugin/14837-openapi-swagger-editor) plugin, which adds some useful features including, for example, SwaggerUI and ReDoc preview, IntelliSense, linting, schema enforcement, code navigation, definition links, snippets, static security analysis, and more!

 ### Stoplight Studio
-[Stoplight Studio](https://stoplight.io/studio) provides `Form` GUI and `Mocks` feature, which are very convenient in some use cases.
+[Stoplight Studio](https://stoplight.io/studio) provides `Form` GUI and `Mocks` features, which are very convenient in some use cases.

-You can either install desktop version (recommended) or use online version.
+You can either install the desktop version (recommended) or use the online version.

 ### Visual Studio Code
 [Visual Studio Code](https://code.visualstudio.com/) is a very popular free open source editor.